 Then, craft a brief email that offers a few details on the image and why it’s unique.
 Photo editors are often busy, so keep it brief and touch on just the items photo editors are looking for.

 Photoshop isn’t exactly taking pictures — but it can be a viable way to earn money online.
 Photographers with a full schedule of sessions sometimes outsource their editing to save time.
 Completing that editing can be a way for photographers still building their business to earn some extra cash.

 Photo editing gigs can be found on freelance job boards, or through applying to work with a larger photo editing service.
 You’ll need moderate to advanced Photoshop skills — and of course enough patience to sit at a computer for long stretches.

-The internet is a vast resource for photographers — and can be a potential income source.
+The internet is a vast resource for photographers — and can be a major potential income source if used in the right way.
 Whether it’s small scale sources of extra cash like stock photography and affiliate links, or bringing in bread-and-butter clients through an SEO-optimized website, the possibilities for making money online are as varied as photography’s many sub-genres.